Parent, Family, and Community Involvement Plan

 - The Title I Office works with Title I school staff on an ongoing basis to share district-wide training opportunities for parents that focus on supporting student achievement in reading and math through websites, newsletters, handouts, personal phone calls and other means.

 - The Title I Office provides ongoing professional learning to Schoolwide Schools’ teachers and administrators to help them embrace parents as equal partners.

 - Every year, the Title I Office coordinates with schools to evaluate the Title I program/activities and share feedback with Schoolwide Schools’ teachers and administrators.
 Feedback is collected from parents to help plan professional learning for Schoolwide Schools’ teachers and administrators.

 - The Title I Office meets with Head Start and Ready at Five on a regular basis to coordinate parent involvement activities.

-- At least four times a year, the Title I Office collaborates with the Howard County Library to provide information, materials, and activities that help families strengthen their children’s academic skills at home.
+- The Title I Office collaborates with the Howard County Library to provide information, materials, and activities that help families strengthen their children’s academic skills at home.

 - The Title I Office provides interpreters for parents attending Title I activities, and Title I related materials translated into Spanish, Korean, and other languages.

 - The Title I Office provides transportation and childcare to ensure access to Title I outreach activities and programs.